-The general objective for the network is to be an arena for continuous, critical and focused discussion and elaboration on research issues with a bearing on children’s rights in educational contexts.
-We aim to encourage theoretical and conceptual development in the field of research in children’s rights in education.
+The general objective for this network is to be an arena for continuous, critical and focused discussion and elaboration on research issues with a bearing on children’s human rights in educational contexts.
+Drawing on a broad and interdisciplinary field of research, the network is concerned with ethical, methodological, legal and pedagogical issues that emerge at the intersection of children’s rights and educational contexts.
+We encourage theoretical and conceptual development in research into children’s rights in education, as well as empirical research.
 The research field relevant for the network contains several possible themes with a common agenda to explore and identify education as a significant and challenging context for children’s rights.

-- the child as a right-holder and children as citizens;
+- The child as a growing holder of human rights and children as citizens.

-- international, intercultural and intersectional perspectives on children’s rights to, in and through education.
+- International, intercultural and intersectional perspectives on children’s rights to, in and through education.

 - The Convention on the Rights of the Child and its historical and present meaning as a political, legal and ideological document.